danieldificil/hackerrank-challenge/README.md

 # HackerRank-Challenge

-This repository i will publish my solutions to challenges proposed by the "HackerRank" platform.
+I will publish here my solutions to the challenges posed by the "HackerRank" platform.

 I'm open to suggestions, thanks for your attention.